s-sohani/knowledge/Data Intensive/2-Datamodel And Query Language.md

 Most application is developed in layered structure.
+Each leyer hide complexity of another layer.
+One of